Backdoor Could Allow Company To Shut Down 70% of All Bitcoin Mining Operations

 There's a commenter, APK, who comes into anything related to computer security on slashdot and spams about his Hosts Engine.
 The host engine he distributes has mixed reviews, but appears to function acceptably for those who use it, and he clearly means well.
 Which doesn't stop the fact that he's in ALL the threads, or was, until he and whipslash had a confrontation or discussion or something.

-The fact that the summary explicitly asks for a hosts file based solution is, of course, the joke: it's being poste
+The fact that the summary explicitly asks for a hosts file based solution is, of course, the joke: it's being posted directly to the lion's den.

 If you haven't got a billion dollars, you can't blather on about colonising Mars.
 How admirably crytocurrency fills its niche as a poor man's wild west.
 It's got everything.
 A Chinese Boss Hogg with a Fu Machu mustache can suddenly jump out of the woodwork at any moment.
 Hot damn!